- Unacceptable Uses

 - What We May Do to Ensure That This Policy is Being Followed

-This is Netregistry's Acceptable Use Policy ("AUP").
-It applies to you if you have obtained Services from Netregistry.
-From time to time we will make amendments to it by giving you notice of the change and you will then be obliged to comply with the policy as amended.
-If you continue to use the services after publication of any change, it will constitute your acceptance of the amended terms.
+This is Netregistry's Acceptable Use Policy ("AUP or Policy").
+It applies to you if you have obtained services from Netregistry (Services).
+From time to time, we will make amendments to this Policy you agree to comply with the terms of this Policy as amended.
+If you contin- ue to use the services after publication of any change, it will constitute your acceptance of the amended terms.

-You are responsible for ensure that you and any other user of your account should be aware of this AUP and comply with this AUP at all times.
+You are responsible for ensuring that you and any other user of your account are aware of this AUP and comply with this AUP at all times.

 1. Unacceptable Uses